pac-dan/pawsitive_training/README.md

 ![Choose Subscription]()

-- This page presents a straightforward choice between different subscription durations (e.g., 1 month, 3 months, or yearly).
+- This page presents a straightforward choice between different subscription durations (e.g., 1 month or yearly).
 - Each option links directly to the Stripe subscription checkout page.

 </details>